ethicbrudhack/Plutus-BTC-Toolkit-Advanced-Bitcoin-Wallet-Scanner-Suite/README.md

 🔐 Plutus BTC Toolkit — Advanced Bitcoin Wallet Scanner Suite Welcome to Plutus BTC Toolkit – a powerful, dual-program suite built for ethical researchers, penetration testers, and Bitcoin forensic analysts.
 This package includes two advanced scanning tools capable of identifying inactive Bitcoin wallets with past balances.

+🚨These Tools search only for unused, abandoned, lost !
+🔑Only wallets with a confirmed balance or past activity !

 Plutus helps you explore the Bitcoin keyspace in two intelligent ways:

 🧠 Plutus BTC Seed Scanner — Scans using BIP39 mnemonic seed phrases